 Rift S vs. Oculus Quest: Which should you get?

-Both the Oculus Rift S and Oculus Quest will be launched this Spring 2019 at $399.
+Both the Oculus Rift S and Oculus Quest will be launched May 21 at $399.
 Which one should you buy?
 Rift S will provide the highest quality VR experience but you’ll need a powerful PC with a VR-ready graphics card, and you’ll be tethered to the PC with a cable.
 (BTW, Rift S will work with the same minimum specs for a Rift, i.e., i3-6100, 8GB RAM, GTX 1050Ti or GTX 960 or equivalent, and can work with just one USB 3.0 port and one HDMI 1.3 or DisplayPort 1.2).
+Rift S will also have a much larger library of games, and will be able to play games even for Steam VR (e.g. HTC Vive).

 On the other hand, Oculus Quest is completely wireless and standalone, so it will be ready to pick up and use right away, but its image quality will be much more limited because it is relying on a Snapdragon 835 mobile processor (the same processor in the Lenovo Mirage Solo and the Samsung S8 phones).
 Based on these differences, it appears that Oculus Rift S will appeal primarily to PC gamers, while Oculus Quest will be for casual gamers or those who want a mobile VR headset.
 I will get both and will post a review.